By Curtis L. Coy

 * How would you rate the institution’s recruiting/marketing practices?

 We are also considering providing those taking the ‘survey’ the opportunity to make a brief comment similar to those on websites like Amazon.com or Yelp.
 We would like to hear your feedback on these proposed rating questions and functionality.
-Please feel free to email us at
+Please feel free to email us at where our development team will review any feedback submitted.

 As always, to learn more about GI Bill benefits, or to view our Comparison Tool, please visit our website at www.benefits.va.gov/gibill [ http://www.benefits.va.gov/gibill ].
 Also, be sure to join the conversation and community on our GI Bill Facebook page at www.facebook.com/gibilleducation [ http://www.facebook.com/gibilleducation ].